-Monitors electricity consumption by the school every day and displays this near the reception – negotiated by the ESF Environmental Council and implemented in every school, it sends a strong message about the wasteful usage within school as it can track consumption down to every classroom.
-The Entrak system acted as the backbone to the Power Out Day in 2015 as it allowed us to monitor how much we cut our electricity usage by and how much money we saved.
+Monitors electricity consumption by the school every day and displays this near the reception and on our VLE homepage so that all students can be reminded of this information.
+Negotiated by the ESF Environmental Council and implemented in every school, it sends a strong message about the wasteful usage within the school as it can track consumption down to every classroom.
+The Entrak system acts as the backbone to Power Out Days and provides information for Earth Hour activities, as it allows us to monitor how much we cut our electricity usage and how much money we save.

 Solar panels were installed on the D Block roof.
 The size of the photovoltaic system is 2.5 kWp, comprising of twelve pieces of 235 W polycrystalline modules and one unit of on-grid inverter.
 The system is connected to 3 water boilers, which the total electricity consumption is 6 kilowatt/hour and provides hot water service to users at D block.

 The system is connected to the HK Electric’s grid in January 2016.
 The estimated electricity saving per year is 3,200 kWh.
 For the solar panels, the module manufacturer offers 25-year linear power output guarantee, which means by the end of the 25th year, the modules have guaranteed minimum performance level of 80%.